Read answers to frequently asked questions pertaining to KGI’s Master of Science in Physician Assistant Studies Program.

 CASPA takes up to four weeks to process your application and send it to us.
 Once we receive your application, Admissions team members first carefully screen each application to ensure it meets the minimum requirements.
 The process then moves on to MSPA faculty, who will use a holistic approach to evaluate each applicant’s cognitive and non-cognitive attributes.
 Based on this review, the Admissions Committee will then determine whether or not to extend an invitation to interview.

 Yes, we welcome international students.
 No TOEFL is required, but all prerequisite courses must be completed in the U.S. Please review the MSPA Admission Requirements & Procedures page for full details.

-Yes, a bachelor’s degree may be earned from a non-U.S. institution if an accredited foreign transcript evaluation service determines its equivalency to a bachelor’s degree in the U.S. However, please note that all prerequisite courses must be completed through a U.S. accredited institution.
+Yes, a degree may be earned from a non-U.S. institution if an accredited foreign transcript evaluation service determines its equivalency to a bachelor’s degree or higher in the U.S. However, please note that all prerequisite courses must be completed through a U.S. accredited institution.
 Please review the MSPA Admission Requirements & Procedures page for full details.

 No, we will accept patient care hours from outside of the United States as long as they meet our overall requirements for patient care.

 Yes, every student who enters the program must complete all courses in the program in order to graduate and be eligible for licensure as a physician assistant.

 Not every applicant who meets the minimum requirements will be invited for an interview, and the interview is a required step in the admissions process.

 An applicants’ cumulative college performance is considered in the GPA calculations by CASPA.
 The Admissions Committee factors both undergraduate and graduate level performance in its decisions.
 Both the overall and science GPA (as calculated by CASPA) must be 3.0 or higher at the time of application.
 Outstanding prerequisite courses will not be used to recalculate GPAs as they are completed.